Thomas101/wmail/_includes/prerelease_notes.md

-This releases contains a number of fixes over 2.0.6
+New year, new features!
+This release contains a number of usability fixes as well as some long-requested features. **Extra tester points** if you test adding accounts with the new account wizard

-- Fixed unread count parsing for important inboxes displaying a dual count in Gmail
+# Features
+- Added Google Services support (Drive, Calendar, Contacts and Keep) #106
+- Added Mailto link handling on windows and osx #66 #465
+- Added Mailto link handling from command line
+- Added compose into tray icon #420
+- Added configuration wizards when adding Mailboxes
+- Added app setup wizard
+- Check unread count updates more reliably by reading changes the DOM
+- Better tooltips on side list items and accounts
+- Improved welcome screen
-- Option to take unread count directly from the gmail ui when using some unread modes
+- Added ability to take unread count from Google Inbox account UI which resolves the issue of bundled messages appearing in the unread counts

-- Possible fix for windows users having highlighting and display issues
+# Fixes
+- Fixed deluge of emails on launch #430
+- Fixed dragging images out of the window making the app clear down #456
+- Disabled dragging images from sidebar #468

+# Code
+- Dependency updates
+- Refactored the google sync store to remove race condition
+- Added desktop file into linux tar builds